 (1.7) Edward Hugh Armitage (1906-74), born 26 May 1906; educated at Eton and Trinity College, Cambridge; one of the first men to climb Mt.
 Ruwenzori (Uganda/Congo), 1926; served in the RAF in Second World War; lived in Nassau (Bahamas) and later in Marbella (Spain); married 1st, 19 November 1931, Ruth Miriam Dunscomb of Chicago (USA) and 2nd, November 1950, Judith Mabel Alice (1907-73), eldest daughter of Capt.
 Henry Albert le Fowne Hurt CMG of Glenmore, Crossmolina, Mayo and formerly wife of Patrick Arthur Tritton, but had no issue; died 14 June 1974; will proved 23 January 1975 (estate in England £5,425);

 (1.8) Anne Elizabeth Armitage (1908-85), born 9 March 1908; lived at Paignton (Devon); died unmarried, 17 August 1985; will proved 21 October 1985 (estate £760,566).

-He inherited Farnley Hall from his father in 1895, but sold much of the estate in 1929.
+He repurchased Farnley Hall in 1898, but sold much of the estate in 1929.
 He owned Dinish Island, Kenmare Bay, Co.
 Kerry as a retreat.